 When the system is out of balance things start to fall apart.
 Humans, with our massive egos and ingrained hubris, have destroyed in a couple of human lifetimes what has taken millennia to evolve.
 Pollution, habitat degradation and overfishing have caused many of the world’s oceans to lose their ability to provide.
 In British Columbia where I live, the salmon that once numbered in the tens of millions are but a fraction of their former numbers.

 But Oceans can be restored to former glory within 30 years, say scientists.
-This article, number 1 in this week’s Top 5 gives me hope.
+This article gives me hope.
 It shows that nature’s capacity to regenerate and heal is astounding.
 In only one generation or just 30 years, scientists say we could reverse much of the damage done by humans in the past two centuries.
 If you simply stop hunting whales, their populations will rebound, if you stop destroying habitat, the salmon will repopulate urban rivers, if you remove a dam, in a few seasons the entire ecosystem will recover.

 The most beautiful thing is that this type of recovery doesn’t require huge interventions, we simply need to stop destroying nature, and nature will bounce back.
 My hope is that we will give Mother Nature the break she needs sooner rather than later.
 We have a huge momentum building in society that is now being reflected in the campaigns and policies of politicians who want our votes.
 Change is coming.